lexnederbragt/MBV3070-H19/lab/5_biopython.md

 First, add `print(gbk)` at the bottom of the file, then save and run as `python read_gbk data/macaca.gbk`.

+**Questions:**

-Question: can you figure out what the id of this sequence is?
+* can you figure out what the id of this sequence is?
-Question: can you figure out which species this sequence is from?
+* can you figure out which species this sequence is from?

 Second, remove the line specified above, add `print(gbk.id)`, save and run.
 Third, remove the line specified above, add `print(gbk.annotations)`, save and run.

-Question: can you figure out what kind of thing you printed out?
+**Question:** can you figure out what kind of thing you printed out?
 You should see something with curly brackets, with elements inside with colons in between.
 Hint: you used them quite extensively when working with translation tables.

 Fourth, remove the line specified above, add `print(gbk.annotations["organism"])`, save and run.